|

 networking in the newsletter.
 Two years on, we’ve turned them into a

 stand-alone guide to the subject of networking RISC OS systems.
-See the

-WROCC Guide to Networking page for more information
+The WROCC Guide to Networking (Part 1)

-April 2010 there had been enough articles published to create the first
+By April 2010 there had been enough articles published to create the first

 20 page A5 booklet; launched at the 2010